 NIR: the NIR shows a reasonable, yet noisy prediction for sucrose in the early stages of the fermentation, but struggles post sucrose feed.

 The glucose predictions are fairly accurate, but the NIR cannot monitor fructose prediction at all.

 These results shows that the IRmadillo is not only equivalent to alternative conventional process spectroscopies, but is arguably the most accurate technique available.

-The improvement over NIR comes from the fact that FT-mid-IR spectroscopy directly measures the features of interest, rather than overtones and combination bands.
+The improvement over NIR comes from the fact that FTIR spectroscopy directly measures the features of interest, rather than overtones and combination bands.
 This means similar molecules (such as comparing one molecule of sucrose with one molecule of fructose and glucose) can be identified and quantified much easier than with NIR.

 Download the Application Note

 To download the instrument comparison application note, submit the form below.
 Your contact information will remain private and will not be shared.
 We will retain your information for the purpose of replying to your request if appropriate, and to monitor the effectiveness of our content.